 I have applied for my new bus pass, what should I do with my current pass?

 You should continue to use your current pass, but then cut it up once your new pass arrives.

 How long will it take to get a bus pass following a renewal/application?

-The new pass should take no more than three weeks to arrive after you have applied, but you should apply as soon as possible because your current pass will stop working on 31 March.
+The new pass should take no more than three weeks to arrive after you have applied, but you should apply as soon as possible because your current pass will stop working on the expiry date shown on your card.
 In the unlikely event that your pass does not arrive you should call 01452 426265.

 Is there a charge for renewing my pass?